Table of Contents

 What to Do During Your Free Look Period

-You're probably already familiar with the essential features of your insurance coverage.
-But your policy contains every provision, including things you may not have considered.
+You may already understand the main aspects of your insurance coverage, but your policy includes all terms and provisions, including details you may not have considered.

 Tip